Hamilton (album): Commercial performance

 The cast album for the musical premiered in September 2015 on NPR's website.
 Its digital release on September 25, 2015, debuted on numerous charts and was released in stores as a two-disc set on October 16, 2015.
 It debuted at number one on the Top Broadway Albums chart, as well as number 3 on Top Rap Albums.
 Hamilton's debut was the second-biggest first week sales of a Broadway cast album, just behind the cast album for the musical Rent.
 It debuted at number 12 on the overall Billboard 200 chart for sales, with over 2.1 million streams combined from digital service providers, the largest streaming debut for a cast album ever.
 Following the 70th Tony Awards in 2016, the album re-peaked at number 3 on the Billboard 200 chart, making it one of only three cast recordings to reach the top 10 in the last 50 years.
-The album reached a new peak of number two in July 2020, following the release of the live stage film of the Broadway production on July 3, 2020.
-This made Hamilton the highest charting cast album since Hair in 1969.
-This peak also came on the album's 250th consecutive week on the Billboard 200.
+Following the release of the live stage film of the Broadway production on July 3, 2020, the album reached the chart's second spot, a new peak.
+The July 2020 ranking made Hamilton the highest-charting cast album since Hair in 1969, an achievement coinciding with the album's 250th consecutive week on the Billboard 200.

 The album was the highest-selling Broadway cast album of 2015 and peaked at number one on the Top Rap Albums chart, the first cast album to ever do so.
 It achieved the largest first week sales for a digital cast album and was the highest-charting cast album debut since 1963.
 It sold 169,000 copies in 2015, and a further 739,000 copies in 2016, making it the fifth best-selling album of 2016.
 It was certified 6x Multiplatinum by the RIAA on April 4, 2019, making it the best-selling cast recording of all time.
 That record was extended when the album was certified 7× platinum on September 16, 2020.
 As of July 2020 the album has sold 1.97 million pure copies.
 On June 26, 2023, it became the first cast album to receive a Diamond certification.